|Best overall||Tribord Subea Easybreath||Check Price||

 Shaped like a shark’s head, allows for easy breathing.

-- Best full-face snorkeling gear for people who wear glasses: Ocean Reef Aria Classic
+- Best for people who wear glasses: Ocean Reef Aria Classic

-- Best full-face snorkel mask for kids: Zipoute Kids Full-Face Snorkel Mask
+- Best for kids: Zipoute Kids Full-Face Snorkel Mask

-Things to consider before buying a full-face snorkel mask
+Things to consider before buying a full-face snorkel masks

 If you’ve never used a full-face snorkel before, you may not know what to look for or how to prioritize the fit and features you’ll need to have the best experience possible in the water.
 With that in mind, we’ve created this helpful guide to introduce you to some important points to consider.
 First, you’ll want to make sure you understand the difference between a traditional mask and a full-face mask.
 Then you can think about your ideal underwater adventure, skill level, and any additional gear you want to bring with you.